Austria to sue EU over allowing expansion of Hungary nuclear plant

-VIENNA (Reuters) - Austria is planning to sue the European Commission for allowing Hungary to expand its Paks atomic plant, it said on Monday, not viewing nuclear energy as the way to combat climate change or as being in the common European interest.
+VIENNA, Jan 22 (Reuters) - Austria said on Monday it planned to sue the European Commission for allowing Hungary to expand its Paks atomic plant, saying it did not view nuclear energy as the way to combat climate change or as being in the common European interest.

-The country, which shares a border with Hungary, prides itself on supporting environmentally sound energy.
-It has for decades opposed nuclear power, which triggers huge disagreements about cleanliness, safety, and renewability.
+Austria, which shares a border with Hungary, prides itself on supporting clean energy and does not have any nuclear plants of its own.

-The anti-nuclear position was reiterated in a coalition agreement struck last month between Chancellor Sebastian Kurz’s conservatives and the far-right Freedom Party.

 “We in the government have agreed that there are sufficient reasons to sue (the Commission),” a spokesman for Austrian Sustainability Minister Elisabeth Koestinger said.